A-Rodriguez-Monge/CSF_HW3/README.txt

 Alejandro Rodriguez - arodri75
 Pamela Li 	    - pli36

-//3.2 TODO:
+Pamela:

-LRU:
+- LRU

-- write allocate/no-write-allocate
+Alejandro:
-- write through/write-back
+- main.cpp

-Cache Struct:
+- argument validation
-- array/vector of blocks
+- FIFO implementation

-- number of bytes **tentative
+Together:

-- number of loads
+- data structures

-  - number of hits/misses
+Which cache config is the most effective?

-- number of stores
+set-associative caches : n sets of m blocks

-  - number of hits/misses
+The most effective caches are those with the most hits and therefore, lowest cycles.
--total cycles
+In our case, this means a set-associative cache with write-allocate, write-back, fifo, and a small number of bytes in each block.
+By having a large number of sets and lower number of blocks in each set, we can more quickly reach a block holding an address.
+This is because we will be able to quickly find and access an address' set in  O(1) time and quickly find the address's block which is in O(m) time (m is number of blocks).